 Many industrial companies produce their goods in shifts.
 Production often takes place around the clock – divided into early shift, late shift and night shift.
-Ideally, the machines are still working to capacity during shift handovers and do not stand still.
-Unfortunately, such a smooth shift handover is not that common in many companies.
+Ideally, the machines are still working to capacity during the shift handover and do not stand still.
+Unfortunately, such a smooth shift handover is not the case in many companies.

 Problems during shift handovers

-In production facilities with shift operations, several machine operators work alternately on the same machine.
-The working times of the machine operators overlap only minimally, so that face-to-face communication is hardly possible, if at all very brief and only a little relevant information about the previous shift can be passed on to the next shift.
+In production facilities with shift operation, several machine operators work alternately on the same machine.
+The machine operators’ working hours overlap only minimally.
+Personal exchanges are hardly possible and are only brief.
+As a result, only a small amount of relevant information about the previous shift can be passed on to the next shift.

 Optimizing shift handovers – with smart wearables